-The resort has an outdoor recreation center currently located in the conference center adjacent to the main lodge.
-There you’ll find outdoor winter equipment available to rent, and friendly staff with extensive knowledge and experience available to answer all of your questions.
+The resort has an Outdoor Activity Center where you'll find outdoor winter equipment available to rent.
+Their friendly staff has extensive knowledge and experience to help answer all of your questions.

 Altai Hoks combine the maneuverability of snowshoes with the gliding motion of cross country skis.
 They are shorter and wider than traditional skis, and also have a climbing skin—making them ideal for variable elevations and terrain.

 Altai Hoks don’t require any special boots, just your regular winter boots.
 Use the ratchets on the binding to tighten around your boot, and you’re good to go.

 Altai Hoks were inspired by the indigenous people of the Altai Mountains in Northern Asia.
 They have used this one style of ski for thousands of years to do everything from week-long hunting expeditions to tending to their livestock.
 Wherever there is snow, you can use Altai skis.

 The winter trails at the Keweenaw Mountain Lodge are open to resort guests and the general public.
 Out of the five trails, Out There Loop was the only one ungroomed with layers upon layers of fresh powder.
 The other four trails were rolled and packed.
 (Trail conditions are updated daily here.)

 If you’ve worked up an appetite on the trails, Keweenaw Mountain Lodge serves breakfast, lunch, and dinner (lunch was amazing and I highly recommend the Three Sisters Salad—butternut squash, kale, white beans, and corn with a drizzle of light vinaigrette.)